cschladetsch/Doplhin/DrawLineSegment/prompt.md

 ## Notes

-* Consider corner cases when generating the drawing algirithm, including zero-length lines, and ensure that horonizontal and vertical lines lines are treated specially.
+* Consider corner cases when generating the drawing algorithm, including zero-length lines, and ensure that horizontal and vertical lines lines are treated specially.
 * The solution must adhere to modern C++20 standards and must not use external libraries.
 * Ensure the program is robust and can handle various edge cases.
 * Prioritorise code readability, maintainability, and efficiency in the implementation.